Xe/withinbot/6E/The_Source.homebrewery.md

 ### Character Profile: Leana

 Leana is an Artificier Thresher Shark that used to work for the Royal Society of Engineering for the Cetacean Hegemony.
 She had become used to wearing the uniform of the society she spent 15 years in service to, but her pants are the pants of the people.
+Leana is not afraid in battle because she can use her tail to stun opponents and flee.

 Leana comes from commoners.
 She worked up to being a respected engineer from nothing, even though she was oppressed in the Cetacean society due to her race.
 Despite everything, she keeps an upbeat and positive attitude.
 She wears custom-made magical gauntlets that function as her forge engine, allowing her to engineer things together into genius creations.